 It’s an interesting security flaw since the AWS system itself wasn’t affected.
 SAP S/4HANA works slightly differently, as the SAP data is accessed through an operating system.
 Malicious actors only need to gain access to the OS to wreak havoc on the company’s data.
 In an age of social engineering, companies cannot rely on the “tried-and-true” formula of firewalls to prevent malicious users from gaining access to data.
 If anything, these malicious users have so much to gain, that they could dedicate the resources to bypassing even the most stringent firewalls.

 Updates and Patches are Crucial

 SAP forms the backbone of more than three-quarters of the world’s enterprise-level systems.
 An exploit can give a hacker access to untold levels of data, not just from one company, but from any enterprise that utilizes SAP as their data storage and manipulation system.
+To deal with this threat, businesses need to talk to their IT and security teams and get a police check if necessary.
 Get a feeling for how they access and use their data and what potential paths of attack a malicious user may attempt.
 The users are the most knowledgeable source for companies trying to learn the most efficient way to prevent security breaches.

 Migration to S/4HANA

 Several businesses are upgrading their on-premise SAP servers to cloud servers, and switching their systems to S/4HANA in the process.
 The migration carries with it a lot of details that need the company needs to sort out beforehand, and it’s easy for security to fall through the cracks.
 Internal audits are a critical part of identifying existing and potential threats and dealing with them proactively.
 Getting to know the migration team can also save time in implementing security checks since these individuals would be able to spot those weak links during production.
 Security is a constant arms race, and time is always of the essence.
 If the company can quickly respond to a threat, it saves them the fallout of cleaning up after a breach.